 Summer associate profile:

-matters and are able to function at a high level early in their careers.
-While not a prerequisite, those with prior work experience and those who have held leadership positions typically do well at Stroock.
+Successful summer associates at Stroock are self-starters who quickly take ownership of their matters and are able to function at a high level early in their career.
+While not a prerequisite, those with prior work experience and those who have held leadership positions typically do very well with us.

 Summer program components:

-The firm’s program includes a flexible work assignment system, billable work across different practice areas, extensive training programs, pro bono opportunities, access to Diversity/Affinity Groups’ activities and social events.
-In addition, each summer associate has a partner and an associate mentor, as well as a first-year office mate, which allows summer associates to quickly build relationships with and work alongside Stroock attorneys.
+The firm’s program includes a flexible work assignment system, billable work across different practice areas, extensive training programs, pro bono opportunities, access to Diversity/Affinity Group activities and social events.
+In addition, each summer associate has a partner and an associate mentor, as well as a first-year office mate, which allows summer associates to quickly build relationships with our lawyers.
 Summer associates receive formal feedback at the mid-point and at the end of the summer, as well as when they complete assignments.

 - Real Estate (Band 3)